bojanz/broom/README.md

 ## Authentication

-An access token can be set on the profile (via `broom add --token`) or provided per-operation (via `broom --token`).
+An access token can be set on the profile via `broom add --token`.
 This is the usual way of sending API keys.

 For more advanced use cases, Broom supports fetching an access token through an external command:
 ```